wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-staged-publishing.md

 - You can validate web app changes in a staging deployment slot before swapping it with the production slot.

 - Deploying a web app to a slot first and swapping it into production ensures that all instances of the slot are warmed up before being swapped into production.
 This eliminates downtime when you deploy your web app.
 The traffic redirection is seamless, and no requests are dropped as a result of swap operations.
-This entire workflow can be automated by configuring [Auto Swap](#configure-auto-swap-for-your-web-app) when pre-swap validation is not needed.

 - After a swap, the slot with previously staged web app now has the previous production web app.
 If the changes swapped into the production slot are not as you expected, you can perform the same swap immediately to get your "last known good site" back.